Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Discussion

-Interfacial DMI plays a dual role in the amplification mechanism.
-First, it generates the slow-instability regime itself: the amplification window width vanishes for $D = 0$, so without DMI the critical field and exceptional point coincide, and the system switches directly from damping to strong instability with no field range for controlled, damping-induced amplification.
-Second, DMI breaks mirror symmetry so that only \emph{one} dispersion branch softens to $\omega \to 0$ while the other remains at finite frequency (Fig.~\ref{fig:fig_2}a).
-This selective softening enables adiabatic tracking across the temporal interfaces with exponentially suppressed reflections (Fig.~\ref{fig:fig_4}l), yielding clean amplification and the 175-fold amplitude gain observed in this work.

-In contrast, reciprocal systems without DMI (see SI, Fig.~S3) exhibit symmetric dispersion in which both branches approach zero frequency simultaneously at $H_c = H_{\mathrm{EP}}$.
-Driving the field into the strong-instability regime ($H < H_c$) still enables substantial gain, but during field restoration the mode passes through the degeneracy at $f = 0$ and splits symmetrically onto the two branches, producing transmitted and time-reflected waves with comparable amplitudes.
-As a result, the accumulated gain is redistributed between these components and their interference degrades the usable output signal.
-Although our analytical framework is formulated for DMI-induced nonreciprocity, other mechanisms that break mirror symmetry—such as asymmetric multilayers without DMI \cite{Szulc2022} or thickness-dependent material-parameter gradients—should, in principle, enable analogous behavior, though this remains to be verified.

-The temporal slab mechanism applies to any PMA system with tunable dispersion near the phase transition (a survey of suitable platforms without DMI with mode softening appears in \cite{Lesniewski2025}).
-Beyond CoFeB, YIG offers access to longer wavelengths compatible with standard magneto-optical detection, but its much lower damping ($\alpha \sim 10^{-4}$) reduces the amplification rate by $\sim 100\times$ compared to CoFeB ($\alpha \sim 0.01$); YIG-based temporal amplifiers may therefore need to operate in, or close to, the strong-instability regime ($H < H_{\mathrm{EP}}$), where the growth rate is dominated by alpha-independent term $\sqrt{|\omega_x|\omega_z}$, at the expense of tighter control over stripe-domain nucleation and more demanding nonreciprocity engineering.
-Our demonstration employs electromagnet modulation, while device-level implementations could leverage voltage-controlled magnetic anisotropy (VCMA) for sub-nanosecond switching and direct $H_c$ control\cite{yamamoto2022vcma}.
-In our ultrathin CoFeB film with PMA and interfacial DMI, $k_{\mathrm{soft}}$ is pinned to the dispersion minimum at $H = H_c$, where $f = 0$ and $v_g(k_{\mathrm{soft}}) = 0$, so amplification in the slow-instability window $H_{\mathrm{EP}} < H < H_c$ targets modes in a low–$v_g$ sector of the spectrum, whereas efficient routing outside the temporal slab benefits from larger group velocities.
-This motivates co-engineering the dispersion landscape and temporal control so that the mode traversing the temporal slab connects to high–$v_g$ states in the surrounding propagation regions, for example via VCMA-driven tuning of PMA or other temporal control of PMA, DMI, saturation magnetization, or exchange stiffness, thereby enabling temporal amplification of spin waves that propagate rapidly outside the slab.
+Our demonstration employs electromagnet modulation, while device-level implementations could leverage voltage-controlled magnetic anisotropy (VCMA) for sub-nanosecond switching and direct $H_c$ control~\cite{yamamoto2022vcma}.
+In our ultrathin CoFeB film with PMA and interfacial DMI, $k_{\mathrm{soft}}$ is pinned to the dispersion minimum at $H = H_c$, where $f = 0$ and $v_g(k_{\mathrm{soft}}) = 0$, so amplification in the slow-instability window $H_{\mathrm{EP}} < H < H_c$ targets modes in a low--$v_g$ sector of the spectrum, whereas efficient routing outside the temporal slab benefits from larger group velocities.
+This motivates co-engineering the dispersion landscape and temporal control so that the mode traversing the temporal slab connects to high--$v_g$ states in the surrounding propagation regions, for example via VCMA-driven tuning of PMA or other temporal control of PMA, DMI, saturation magnetization, or exchange stiffness, thereby enabling temporal amplification of spin waves that propagate rapidly outside the slab.